julianandrews/gmailcount/README.md

 gmailcount will need to have access to your keyring.

 When used with no flags, gmailcount will print the number of emails in your inbox to stdout or nothing in case of failure.
-All errors are printed to stderr so as not to interfere with programs like xmobar.

 Security concerns
 -----------------